Perspective | Washington Football Team’s new name, new look — and new game — means there’s a lot to cheer

 Fun — in a time of coronavirus, climate change and other existential threats to democracy.

 Do you know what else is fun?
-Hearing that fight song — the one where the original lyrics had to be changed from “fight for Ole Dixie” to “fight for old D.C.” to disguise the franchise’s racist history — and seeing cheerleaders dressed as “sexy squaws” are no longer game day rituals.
+That hearing that fight song — the one where the original lyrics had to be changed from “fight for Ole Dixie” to “fight for old D.C.” to disguise the franchise’s racist history — and seeing cheerleaders dressed as “sexy squaws” are no longer game-day rituals.

 Unfortunately, other sports franchises still have not seen the light.
-Some continue to be hooked on Indian sounds and gestures learned from 1960s era TV shows like “Wagon Train” and “Raw Hide.”
-What they may not realize, or choose to ignore, is that they can’t claim, as many often have, that they are honoring Indians with acknowledging the harm done to them.
+Some continue to be hooked on Indian sounds and gestures learned from 1960s era TV shows like “Wagon Train” and “Rawhide.”
+What they may not realize, or choose to ignore, is that they can’t claim, as many often have, that they are honoring Indians.

 Perhaps they will consider the findings of a study published in Quaternary Science Reviews in March 2019.
-Researchers estimate that the European arrival in the Americans in 1492 led to the deaths of more than 55 million Indigenous people through violence and disease by 1600.
+Researchers estimate that the European arrival in the Americas in 1492 led to the deaths of more than 55 million Indigenous people through violence and disease by 1600.

 It was genocide on an unimaginable scale.
-So how does perpetuating racist imagery through sports paraphernalia honor native people?
+So how does perpetuating racist imagery through sports paraphernalia honor native peoples?

 It took decades of protests and lawsuits before the Washington Football Team got the message.